Google Search Commands

 Example explained: includes results that have additional content between WordPress and developer (more detailed examples below).

-This is, in our opinion, one of the coolest Google search operators on our list.
-With an asterisk, you can combine two different search terms and find search results that include both.
-Think of it as a "gap filler" for anything in between your two search terms.
+In our opinion, this is one of the coolest Google search operators on our list.
+With an asterisk, you can combine two different search terms and Search results that contain both.
+Think of it as a kind of "gap filler" for everything between your two search terms.

 For example, wordpress * developer would yield phrases like the following: